 The liver's ketone-making process looks something like this: Glucose (sugar) is the main fuel your cells use to produce energy.
 Fasting uses the liver’s store of glucose, causing cells to release fats.
 When these fats travel to your liver, they’re converted to ketones your body uses for energy.

 Before humans learned how to farm, people hunted and gathered food to survive.
 They would go long stretches without eating.
-It took a lot of time and energy to hunt game and gather nuts and berries.
+It took a lot of energy and time to gather nuts and berries or hunt game.
 The human body adapted to that by using what stores of energy it had.
 Today you don’t have to hunt and gather your food the way your ancestors did, but fasting may still benefit your physical and mental well-being.

-With intermittent fasting, you only eat during a specific time.
+With intermittent fasting, you can eat only during a specific time.
 When you go hours without food, the body uses all its sugar stores and starts burning fat.
 This is a phenomenon known as metabolic switching.
-It works by prolonging the period when your body has burned through the calories consumed during your last meal and begins burning fat.
+As your body burns through the calories consumed during your last meal, intermittent fasting prolongs that period and then begins burning fat.

 During the times you’re not eating, you can drink water and zero-calorie beverages such as black coffee and tea.
 And during your eating periods, you can “eat normally,” but that doesn't mean eating whatever you want.
 It’s recommended to stay away from high-calorie junk food, fried food, and treats.